Twasi/twasi-docs/docs/getting-started/plugin-commands.md

     }
 ```

-If you changed the constructor signature of your command controller class the syntax above will throw an error.
+If you changed the constructor signature of your command controller class, the syntax above will throw an error.
 You can use this syntax instead:

 ```java
     registerCommand(new ExampleCommand(this, otherParameters));